ucdavis-bioinformatics-training/2023-June-Single-Cell-RNA-Seq-Analysis/data_reduction/project_setup.md

 In this study, single nuclei transcriptome and chromatin accessibility profiles were generated from 1000 to 10000 cells per sample from 48 polys, 27 normal tissues and 6 colorectal cancer (CRC) patients with or without germline APC mutations.
 It observed a continuum of cell state and composition changes from normal tissue to polys to cancer.

-For the purposes of this workshop, we are using a subset of this data; one sample per condition (CRC, polyp and normal).
+For the purposes of this workshop, we are using a subset of this data; one sample per condition (CRC: A001-C-007, polyp: A001-C-104, and normal: B001-A-301).

 # Data Setup